vl4ds/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 Best Practices
 --------------

-- Try not to use raw commands for anything.
-There are helper methods for this purpose.
-If a helper method does not exist for your command, let us know and we'll add it.
+- The use of 'raw ...' commands is deprecated.
+Instead use the documented methods on the zigbee library.
+If you need to do something that requires the use of a 'raw' command let us know and we will look at adding it to the zigbee library.
 - Do not use sendEvent() in command methods.
 Sending events should be handled in the parse method.